 They take this very seriously, and you will be required to wipe and clean your shoes when your tour is complete to keep it from spreading.
 If you are taking the Wild Cave Tour, most of your gear is provided because it’s the only way they can ensure the safety of the bats living in the cave.

 Love National Parks?
 Read more about all of Kentucky's National Parks here.

 Other things to do at Mammoth Cave National Park

 Although Mammoth Cave charges for guided tours, note that there is not an entrance fee to the park at all.
 Visitors are welcome to stop by and hike and explore at their leisure.
 The historical entrance to the cave is located just behind the visitors center and guests are welcome to walk down into the cave and have a look around.

-Since most, if not all, of the surface activities are free of charge, Mammoth Cave is a wonderful (and inexpensive) place for a trip with kids, a picnic, or just a walk around the outdoors.
+Since most, if not all, of the surface activities are free of charge, there are lot of Mammoth Cave family activities to do like a picnic, or just a walk around the outdoors.
 Fall is particularly great for this as the foliage is beginning to turn, and the forest is ablaze with fall color.